CARDO COMM-SET SUPPORT

 What is the Comm-Set’s operating time?

-Comm-Set designed to last a complete shift.
+Comm-Set is designed to last a complete shift.
 Just charge the unit at the beginning of the day and it will last throughout the whole day.
 The headset has a battery LED that will turn red, indicating low battery and that charging is needed.
 The system will also provide a voice notification for low battery as a safety feature.

 Does the Comm-Set need to be connected to any type of infrastructure such as a base station or a central communications hub?